cakephp/bakery.cakephp.org/2021/10/16/isunique_rule_changes.rst

 This caused ``IsUnique`` to fail if a row matched the fields including ``NULL`` values.

 However, this issue was caught and the option reintroduced in CakePHP 4.2 with a differnet implementation.
-Due to backwards compatible rules for releasese, the default was set to ``false`` because CakePHP 4.0 did not include it.
+Due to backwards compatible rules for releases, the default was set to ``false`` because CakePHP 4.0 did not include it.

 Baking ``allowMultipleNulls`` in Application Rules